 Sports psychology seeks to understand the psychological and mental factors that affect performance in sports, physical activity, and exercise; it then applies these principles to enhance individual and team performance.

 Forensic psychology is concerned with the application of psychological methods and principles to legal questions and issues.
 Most typically, forensic psychology involves a clinical analysis of a particular individual and an assessment of some specific psycho-legal question.

 Biological Psychology and Behavioral Neuroscience

 This subfield focuses on the biological aspects of behavior and mental processes, and there are different specialties within this subfield.
-For instance, physiological psychology uses animal models to study the neural, genetic, and cellular mechanisms that underlie specific behaviors; cognitive neuroscience investigates the neural correlates of psychological processes in humans using neural imaging tools; and neuropsychology uses psychological assessments to determine the extent of cognitive deficits caused by brain damage or disease.
+For instance, physiological psychology uses animal models to study the neural, genetic, and cellular mechanisms that underlie specific behaviors; cognitive neuroscience investigates the neural correlates of human psychological processes using neural-imaging tools; and neuropsychology uses psychological assessments to determine the extent of cognitive deficits caused by brain damage or disease.

-Comparative psychology refers to the scientific study of the behavior and mental processes of non-human animals, especially as they relate to adaptive significance and the development of behavior.
-This subfield researches many different species from insects to primates.
+Comparative psychology is the scientific study of the behavior and mental processes of nonhuman animals, especially as they relate to adaptive significance and the development of behavior, which can lead to a deeper and broader understanding of human psychology.
+This subfield researches many different species, from insects to primates.

 Health and Medicine

-None; they are the same field, Comparative psychology studies adaptive behavior in humans; Evolutionary psychology studies animal behavior., Evolutionary psychology is not considered a "real" branch of psychology., and Comparative psychology studies animal behavior; Evolutionary psychology studies adaptive behavior in humans.
+Comparative psychology studies animal behavior; Evolutionary psychology studies adaptive behavior in humans., None; they are the same field, Comparative psychology studies adaptive behavior in humans; Evolutionary psychology studies animal behavior., or Evolutionary psychology is not considered a "real" branch of psychology.